maogongzi/docs/src/guide/change-detection.md

-# Change Detection Caveats in Vue 2
+# Advertencias de la Detección de Cambios en Vue 2

 > This page applies only to Vue 2.x and below, and assumes you've already read the [Reactivity Section](reactivity.md).
 Please read that section first.